cloudflare/cloudflare-docs/content/email-security/email-configuration/email-policies/link-actions.md

 Email Link Isolation is now enabled.

 {{<Aside type="note">}}
 Email Link Isolation (beta) does not have advanced configuration options.
-If you need more fine grained control over what users can do in an isolated browser session, you must have a Cloudflare Zero Trust account, and make your changes on [Browser Isolation](/cloudflare-one/policies/browser-isolation/).
+If you need more fine-grained control over what users can do in an isolated browser session, you must have a Cloudflare Zero Trust account and make your changes on [Browser Isolation](/cloudflare-one/policies/browser-isolation/).
 {{</Aside>}}

-## URL Rewrite Ignore Patterns
+## URL rewrite ignore patterns

 Use this option to ignore rewrites on URLs matching specific patterns.
 This feature allows you to ensure that internal corporate services never have links rewritten for them.